nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 If using third-party party software, the storage passwords need to be injected and stored as files inside AP and SM pods.
 NuoDB supports file per password approach explained in [using Kubernetes secrets](#using-kubernetes-secrets) and single configuration file per database approach explained in [HashiCorp Vault integration](#using-hashicorp-vault).
 Choosing the right approach depends on the capabilities and flexibility that any other 3rd party tool securing the storage passwords have.

-!!! important:
-    NuoDB, Inc. cannot recover Transparent Data Encryption storage passwords, and the database cannot be loaded if its storage password is lost.
+> **IMPORTANT**: NuoDB, Inc. cannot recover Transparent Data Encryption storage passwords, and the database cannot be loaded if its storage password is lost.
 It is the user’s responsibility to keep track of storage passwords, including historical passwords for encrypted hot copy backups.

 ### Using Kubernetes secrets